Pey-B/ActiveDirectoryLab./README.md

 ## 🧱 Overview

 **Purpose:**
-This project demonstrates how to deploy and configure an **Active Directory Domain Services (AD DS)** environment from scratch using **VirtualBox**, simulating a small business network.
+This project demonstrates how to deploy and configure an **Active Directory (AD)** environment from scratch using **VirtualBox**, simulating a small business network.
 It includes a domain controller, DHCP/DNS configuration, and a Windows 10 client joined to the domain.

 **Technologies Used:**
 - Oracle VirtualBox